curtmorgan3/quest-bound-docs/docs/characters.md

 # Characters

 Characters are the player avatars in Quest Bound.
 Each character is created from a ruleset and gets its own character sheet, inventory, and attribute values.
+Characters are created from [archetypes](./archetypes.md)—templates that define starting attributes, pages, windows, and inventory.

 ## Creating Characters